Is your baby fussy every time you offer the breast? Do they cry, making it hard to breastfeed?

 Another thing you can try is squeezing a few drops of milk onto your breast to entice your baby to latch on.
 The taste and smell of the milk might stimulate them to feed.
 Changing position or changing breasts can also work sometimes (1).

 2. The Milk Flow Is Too Fast or Too Slow

 Paying attention to when your baby starts to cry might shed some light on the reason.

-Conversely, if they are fussier in the evenings, maybe the release of milk is too slow and they get frustrated.
-They become impatient waiting for the flow of milk that comes with the let-down and start crying.
+Conversely, if they are fussier in the evenings, maybe the milk release is too slow and they get frustrated.
+They become impatient, waiting for the flow of milk that comes with the let-down, and start crying.